threefoldtech/info_grid/src/threefold_token/buy_sell_tft/tft_lobstr/tft_lobstr_short_guide.md

 - **XLM**: When getting TFT tokens using the Lobstr wallet, the process involves swapping XLM (Stellar Lumens) or other Stellar tokens into TFT.
 Please note that a certain amount of XLM funding is required to facilitate the sending and receiving of assets on the Stellar network.

-- **Create a Wallet and Add TFT Asset**: Create an Lobstr Wallet Account via the mobile app or desktop, and add TFT as an asset.
-Read [**here**](../../storing_tft/storing_tft.md) for the complete manual of how to create an Albedo Wallet.
+- **Create a Lobstr Wallet and Add TFT Asset**: Create a [Lobstr Wallet](https://lobstr.co/) account via the mobile app or desktop, and [add TFT as an asset](https://lobstr.freshdesk.com/support/solutions/articles/151000001061-adding-custom-assets-on-lobstr) (with either the code `TFT` or the home domain `threefold.io`).

 ## Get Started